The Death of Caesar Jean Leon Gerome How did the Roman Republic become an Empire

 Cato reminding his fellow senators that “Carthage must be destroyed”.
 Pass the Garum

-The Roman Republic had been at war with the naval and mercantile superpower twice before (once during Cato’s lifetime) in what we call the Punic Wars.
+One did not have to go back far to understand that Cato’s fear of Carthage was well-founded.
+Twice the Roman Republic had been at war with the naval and mercantile superpower (once during Cato’s lifetime) in a series of epic military campaigns historians call the Punic Wars.

 The First Punic War (264 – 241 BC) was fought over control of the strategically important islands of Corsica and Sicily, which the Romans ultimately managed to wrestle from the Carthaginians.
 Much of Sicily’s barren landscape today, in fact, is due to deforestation during this period, in which the Romans were desperately cutting down trees to build ships for their navy.
 But while the First Punic War was a clear Roman victory, the Second Punic War (218 – 201 BC) didn’t go quite so well.